 We regard our trademarks, trade dress, copyrights, trade secrets, know-how and similar intellectual property as critical to our success.
 Our principal intellectual property rights include registered trademarks on our name, "ULTA," copyrights in our website content, rights to our domain name www.ulta.com and trade secrets and know-how with respect to our ULTA branded product formulations, product sourcing, sales and marketing and other aspects of our business.
 As such, we rely on trademark and copyright law, trade secret protection and confidentiality agreements with certain of our employees, consultants, suppliers and others to protect our proprietary rights.
 If we are unable to protect or preserve the value of our trademarks, copyrights, trade secrets or other proprietary rights for any reason, or if other parties infringe on our intellectual property rights, our brand and reputation could be impaired and we could lose customers.
 If our manufacturers are unable to produce products manufactured uniquely for ULTA, including ULTA branded products and gift-with-purchase and other promotional products, consistent with applicable regulatory requirements, we could suffer lost sales and be required to take costly corrective action, which could have a material adverse effect on our business, financial condition and results of operations.

-We do not own or operate any manufacturing facilities and therefore depend upon independent third-party vendors for the manufacture of all products manufactured uniquely for

-ULTA, including ULTA branded products and gift-with-purchase and other promotional products.
-Our third-party manufacturers of ULTA products may not maintain adequate controls with respect to product specifications and quality and may not continue to produce products that are consistent with applicable regulatory requirements.
+We do not own or operate any manufacturing facilities and therefore depend upon independent third-party vendors for the manufacture of all products manufactured uniquely for ULTA, including ULTA branded products and gift-with-purchase and other promotional products.
+Our third-party manufacturers of ULTA products may not maintain adequate controls with respect to product specifications and quality and many not continue to produce products that are consistent with applicable regulatory requirements.
 If we or our third-party manufacturers fail to comply with applicable regulatory requirements, we could be required to take costly corrective action.
-In addition, sanctions under the FDC Act may include seizure of products, injunctions against future shipment of products, restitution and disgorgement of profits, operating restrictions and criminal prosecution.
-The Food and Drug Administration, or FDA, does not have a premarket approval system for cosmetics, and we believe we are permitted to market our cosmetics and have them manufactured without submitting safety or efficacy data to the FDA.
-However, the FDA may in the future determine to regulate our cosmetics or the ingredients included in our cosmetics as drugs.
-These events could interrupt the marketing and sale of our ULTA products, severely damage our brand reputation and image in the marketplace, increase the cost of our products, cause us to fail to meet customer expectations or cause us to be unable to deliver merchandise in sufficient qualities or of sufficient quality to our stores, any of which could result in lost sales, which could have a material adverse effect on our business, financial condition and results of operations.
+In addition, sanctions under the FDC Act may include seizure of proval system for cosmetics, and we believe we are permitted to market our cosmetics and have them manufacturers failed to any how believe we are permitted to market our cosmetics and may thouse there manufacturer faile or comply with applicable regulatory requirements.
+We do not efficacy data to the FDA, However, the FDA may in the future determine to regulate our cosmetics and have believe we are permitted to market our cosmetics and mays them manufactured without submitting safely or efficacy data to the FDA.
+However, the FDA may in the future determine to regulate our cosmetics and mays.
+These events could interrupt the marketing and sale of our ULTA products, severely damage our brand reputation and image in the marketplace, increase the cost of our products, cause us to fail to meet customer expectations or cause us to be unable to deliver mechandise in sufficient quality to our stores, any of which could result in lost sales, which could have a material adverse effect on our business, financial condition and results of operations.